Aloha Surf Hotel

 No analysis available

-Multiple listings explicitly describe the hotel rental pool as optional and that owners may self-manage or use third-party managers.
-Therefore participation is not mandatory; marked false with very high confidence.
+Multiple listings explicitly describe the hotel rental pool as optional and state owners can self-manage or use third-party managers; there is clear evidence participation is not mandatory.

 No analysis available